techcoderx/vsc-haf/README.md

-# VSC-HAF
+# Magi-HAF

-[VSC](https://github.com/vsc-eco/go-vsc-node) HAF indexer and API server.
-Indexes Hive from the VSC genesis block number for the relevant VSC operations using the HAF app sync algorithm.
+[Magi](https://github.com/vsc-eco/go-vsc-node) HAF indexer and API server.
+Indexes Hive from the Magi genesis block number for the relevant VSC operations using the HAF app sync algorithm.

-This is currently used for L1 operation history and witness metadata on [VSC Blocks](https://github.com/techcoderx/vsc-explorer).
+This is currently used for L1 operation history and witness metadata on [Magi Blocks](https://github.com/techcoderx/vsc-explorer).

 ## Required Dependencies